awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.SaveAndApply.md

 + PostgreSQL: `AWS_POSTGRESQL_EXT`

-For more information, see [Using the AWS Schema Conversion Tool Extension Pack AWS Lambda Functions](CHAP_SchemaConversionTool.ExtensionPack.OLTP.md)\.
+For more information, see [Using the AWS Lambda Functions from the AWS SCT Extension Pack](CHAP_SchemaConversionTool.ExtensionPack.OLTP.md)\.